AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType_LinkedObjects/BSystemUnitClass.md

 InternalLinkType.LinkedObjects.BSystemUnitClass Property
 ========================================================
-AutomationML 2.1 APIGets the B-SystemUnitClass using the preserved value [BInterface][1].
+Gets the B-SystemUnitClass using the preserved value [BInterface][1].
 If this value has not been calculated, a recalculation is performed.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)